CCI-MOC/lsvd-rbd/docs/architecture.md

 # LSVD/RBD Architecture

+THESE ARE FROM LONG AGO.
+They are probably wrong and are kept only for ease of access to historical decisions.

 ## Storage Format

 **Local storage** - the read and write caches are stored in a single fixed-length file in the local file system.
 At present the read and write caches don't share any data, so in theory they could be split in two; however we're trying to figure out how to unify them.